Sh:1257

 Abstract:

-Assume \kappa = \kappa^{< \kappa} (usually \aleph_0 or an inaccessible).We shall deal with iterated forcings preserving {}^{\kappa>}Ord and not collapsing cardinals along a linear order.
-The aim is to have homogeneous ones, so that we have many automorphisms.
+Assume \kappa = \kappa^{< \kappa} (usually \aleph_0 or an inaccessible).We shall deal with iterated forcings preserving {}^{\kappa>}Ord and not collapsing cardinals along a linear order L. A sufficient condition for this, which we will focus on, is for the forcings to have support <\kappa and the \kappa^+-cc, and be strategically (<\kappa)-complete.
+The aim is to have homogeneous forcings, so that the iteration has many automorphisms.

 In addition to the inherent interest, such iterations are helpful for considering some natural ideals on {}^\kappa2, in order to get a model of ZF + DC_\kappa\ + “modulo this ideal, every set is equivalent to a \kappa-Borel one."

 But here we only have many automorphisms of the index set L and therefore of the iteration of iterands \mathbb{Q}; we do not have homogeneity of \mathbb{Q}, and we do not have automorphisms mapping names of \mathbb{Q}-reals onto each other.
 However, for some reasonable forcing notions, there are no other \mathbb{Q}-reals!
-This was the reason for introducing and investigating saccharinity in other works with Jakob Kellner and with Haim Horowitz.
+This was the reason for introducing and investigating saccharinity in earlier works with Jakob Kellner and with Haim Horowitz.

 - Version 2025-03-31 (29p)

-@article{Sh:1257, author = {Shelah, Saharon}, title = {{Homogeneous forcing, starting again}} }
+author = {Shelah, Saharon},